ultimate271/notes/gibson/neuromancer04.md

 Done.

+## Panther Moderns monitor the pandemonium they created
 IN THE SENSE/NET lobby, two Panther Moderns sat alertly behind a low rectangular planter, taping the riot with a video camera.
 They both wore chameleon suits.
 “Tacticals are spraying foam barricades now,” one noted, speaking for the benefit of his throat mike.
 “Rapids are still trying to land their copter.”

+## Case and Molly finish the job

+### Molly has broken her leg infiltrating the building
 CASE HIT THE simstim switch.
 And flipped into the agony of broken bone.
 Molly was braced against the blank gray wall of a long corridor, her breath coming ragged and uneven.
 Case was back in the matrix instantly, a white-hot line of